facebookresearch/denoiser/README.md

 The proposed model is based on the Demucs architecture, originally proposed for music source-separation: ([Paper][demucs-ppr], [Code][demucs-code]).

+## Colab

+If you want to play with the pretrained model inside colab for instance, start from this [Colab Example for Denoiser](https://colab.research.google.com/drive/1Too3cnMpyKaLQ0vPwDw7jUx0Y3eXm2IA?usp=sharing).

 ## Installation

 First, install Python 3.7 (recommended with Anaconda).